Yircas/Higher-Lower/README.md

 # Higher or Lower
-This is a simple web-based replica of the [http://www.higherlowergame.com/](Higher Lower Game), where you guess, which item has a bigger statistic.
+This is a simple web-based replica of the [Higher Lower Game](http://www.higherlowergame.com/), where you guess, which item has a bigger statistic.
 The original website compares Google searches from 2017, while this uses data from [MyAnimeList (MAL)](https://myanimelist.net/).
 MAL is an often used website for reviewing/rating/finding new Anime and Manga to watch.
 In this project, you'll have guess, which Anime/Manga has a higher average user score.

 ### How was the data retrieved?
-All publicly available data can be fetched via MALs official free API ([https://myanimelist.net/apiconfig/references/api/v2](documentation)).
+All publicly available data can be fetched via MALs official free API ([documentation](https://myanimelist.net/apiconfig/references/api/v2)).
 If you want to get up-to-date data yourself, you'll need an [account on MAL](https://myanimelist.net/register.php?from=%2F&) and [create a Client ID](https://myanimelist.net/apiconfig/create) for the API.

 ### How do I use/install this?
 To use this project on your own machine: